 Read my story on what surprised me about DermExpert below.

-I opened the app on my android, snapped a picture, and up came a list of differential diagnoses, images to which I could compare the actual condition, and options for next steps.
-So easy even a surgeon or psychiatrist could do it.
+I opened the VisualDx DermExpert app on my android, snapped a picture, and up came a list of differential diagnoses, images to which I could compare the actual condition, and options for next steps.

-The technology is cloud-based and HIPAA-compliant, and pictures you take are not stored for an extra layer of security.
+The technology is cloud-based and HIPAA-compliant, and pictures you take are not stored, as an extra layer of security.
 Since I was taking pictures of my kid, this was a must-have for me.

 DermExpert also has a quiz feature where you can test your knowledge and compete against clinicians from around the world via leaderboards.